Azure/mlops-v2/README.md

 [MLOps for Python models using Azure Machine Learning](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/ai/mlops-python)

-## Overview of the Accelerator
+## Overview of the MLOps Solution Accelerator

-The intention of this accelerator is to provide a templatised approach for MLOps in Azure with a recommended architecture.
-Each organization is unique, and we do not expect that this architecture will suit all organizations, however, this is based on our learning from working with various large and small organizations and can be an excellent starting point for a reference framework which can be used to develop an MLOps framework for the organization.
+The accelerator provides a modular end-to-end approach for MLOps in Azure based on pattern architectures.
+As each organization is unique, we do not expect that each pattern architecture will suit all organizations, however, Digital Natives or enterprises will be able to deploy an MLOps ecosystem fast, simple, reliable, modular, and secure.
+The time to product is measurable shorter under incerased scalability.

-With the number of choices available today, it can be difficult for teams to assess all options and make decisions.
-Various design decisions have been made as part of the development of this accelerator.
-These decisions provide an opinionated view that reflect most commonly used architectural patterns and practices.
-By leveraging the tool and capability assessment that has been done as part of the development of this accelerator and only focussing on changes that are needed to meet the specific needs of your organization, you can help your organisation move faster in your journey towards MLOps.

 Following are the key principles that have been applied while building the accelerator:

-&nbsp;Simplicity
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Simplicity

-&nbsp;Segregation of duties
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Segregation of duties

-&nbsp;Reusability

-&nbsp;Modularity
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Reusability

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Modularity

-&nbsp;Enterprise readiness
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Enterprise readiness

 ## Repository